Specific Training Opportunities

 • Traditional Psychotherapy: The family clinictreats disruptive behavior disorders and ADHD symptoms using parent management training and family interventions.

 • New Evaluation and Brief Consultation Pilot: A large demand for services nationwide along with a shortage of mental health providers has led to long waitlists for children and families.
-The traditional model of evaluation and a full course of therapy for each family may need to be supplemented with other types of services to move the needle on children’s mental health.
-In the fall of 2022, the family clinic is piloting a new model of care.
+The traditional model of evaluation and a full course of therapy for each family may need to be supplemented with other types of services to move the needle on children's mental health.
+In the fall of 2022, the family clinic began piloting a new model of care.
 The goal of this pilot is to preliminarily evaluate if providing families with a comprehensive mental health evaluation, recommendations for treatment (including school recommendations and providing letters in support of a 504 plan or IEP), and brief consultation regarding their primary concern for treatment is feasible and provides relief for families on the waitlist.
-We will be conducting program evaluation of this model while we execute.
+We will be conducting a program evaluation of this model while we execute.

-CAPACITY Lab Research Rotation (Monday morning lab meeting + Thursdays).
+CAPACITY Lab Research Rotation (Wednesdays).

 Ongoing research projects: